 2. The Masai Mara National Reserve

-As such you will get a great safari, with wide open savannah stretching across the horizon.
+As such you will get a great safari, with wide-open savannah stretching across the horizon.
 It’s also relatively easy to see the big cats there, lions seem to be everywhere, and the occasional cheetah can be seen.

-A budget safari used to cost around $120 a day (2013 price), including everything, but now minivans are no longer used, so the price may have gone up a bit, due to four wheeled drive cars replacing them.
+A budget safari used to cost around $120 a day including everything, but now minivans are no longer used, so the price has gone up a bit due to four-wheeled drive cars replacing them.

 The safari companies will put you together with a group if you are by yourself, but if there is four of you already, then you could just take public transport to the entrance to the Masai Mara and organise a vehicle, driver, and permits from there.
-That would be a little cheaper, just make sure you have a group to do so.

 3. South Luangwa National Park